TwoAbove/lc/README.md

 3. **File Size**
    - Large files are reported but still included
-   - Consider using `.repoignore` for consistently large files
+   - Consider using `.repoignore` for consistently large files or files that are not useful for LLMs

 4. **Git Integration**
    - Automatically finds Git root directory